Jake Burger Player Props: White Sox vs. Marlins

-On Saturday, Jake Burger (.276 batting average in his past 10 games, with a double, three home runs, a walk and seven RBI) and the Chicago White Sox play the Miami Marlins, whose starting pitcher will be Sandy Alcantara.
-First pitch is at 2:10 PM ET.
+Jake Burger -- 0-for-4 in his most recent game -- will be in action for the Chicago White Sox versus the Miami Marlins, with Braxton Garrett on the hill, on June 11 at 2:10 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Marlins.
+In his previous game he had a hitless showing (0-for-4) against the Marlins.

 Jake Burger Game Info & Props vs. the Marlins